Shonan Junai Gumi: Other characters

-Kyousuke Masaki, the first leader of the Midnight Angels, remains an idol to Eikichi and Ryuji even after his fatal racing accident.
+The first leader of the Midnight Angels who remains an idol to Eikichi and Ryuji even after his fatal racing accident.
 The iconic jacket he wore—unique among gang members—passes to Onizuka, who ultimately cremates it in tribute during the series finale.
 His legacy endures in GTO, where he appears in Onizuka's vision, inspiring him to become Japan's greatest teacher.

 Media

 Manga

-Written and illustrated by Tooru Fujisawa, Shonan Junai Gumi was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from October 10, 1990, to October 2, 1996.
+Written and illustrated by Tōru Fujisawa, Shonan Junai Gumi was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from October 10, 1990, to October 2, 1996.
 Kodansha collected its chapters in 31 tankōbon volumes, published from March 16, 1991, to December 13, 1996.
 Kodansha republished the series in 15 bunkoban volumes from May 12 to December 9, 2005.

 In North America, the series was licensed by Tokyopop in 2005.
 The version released by Tokyopop was the fifteen-volumes deluxe edition by Kodansha.
-The first volume was released on June 13, 2006, and the series was discontinued after volume 10, published on February 9, 2009.
-In May 2011, Vertical announced the license of the series.
-Vertical release started with volume 11, published on February 21, 2012, and volume 15 was published on October 30 of that same year.
+The first volume was released on June 13, 2006, and the series was discontinued after the tenth volume, published on February 9, 2009.
+In May 2011, Vertical announced the license for the series.
+Vertical release started with the eleventh volume, published on February 21, 2012, and concluded with the fifteenth, published on October 30 of that same year.

-In November 2013, the December issue of Akita Shoten's Monthly Shōnen Champion announced a sequel spin-off manga to Shonan Junai Gumi, entitled Shonan Seven, starting on January 6, 2014.
-The manga is written by Fujisawa and illustrated by Shinsuke Takahashi.
-The series finished on July 6, 2019.
+A sequel spin-off written by Fujisawa and illustrated by Shinsuke Takahashi, titled Shonan Seven, was published in Akita Shoten's Monthly Shōnen Champion from January 6, 2014, to July 6, 2019.
 Akita Shoten collected its chapters in 17 tankōbon volumes, published from June 6, 2014, to September 6, 2019.